AzDeltaQQ/WotLKRotations/README.md

 4.  **Run:**
     *   Start World of Warcraft 3.3.5a (12340).
     *   **Inject the DLL:** Use your injector to load `build/Release/WowInjectDLL.dll` into `Wow.exe`.
+The DLL will establish the pipe server.
-    *   **(Optional):** Run DebugView as Administrator to see DLL logs.
+    *   **(Optional):** Run DebugView++ (or similar) as Administrator to see DLL logs via `OutputDebugStringA`.
     *   **Run the Python GUI:**
         ```bash
         python gui.py
         ```
     *   The GUI connects to WoW and the DLL pipe.
-Use the tabs to monitor, edit rules, load rules/scripts, and start/stop the rotation.
+Use the tabs to monitor, edit rules, load rules, and start/stop the rotation.
     *   Rules are saved/loaded to/from the `Rules/` directory (created automatically if needed).

 ## Development Notes & Known Issues

 *   Offsets are specific to WoW 3.3.5a (12340).
-*   **Recent Changes:**
-    *   Refactored GUI code into separate tab handler modules (`gui/` directory) for better organization.
-    *   Fixed various initialization errors related to GUI state and attribute access.
-    *   Improved IPC/DLL stability for cooldown/casting.
-    *   Fixed GCD handling after spell casts.
-    *   Implemented resource/distance conditions (e.g., `Player Energy >= X`) with GUI input.
-    *   Fixed rotation engine logic to check conditions *before* cooldowns.
-    *   Added check to ensure a target exists for rules specifying "target".
-    *   Fixed `GET_TARGET_GUID` IPC command by using direct static memory read in DLL and correcting Python parsing.
-    *   Implemented `IS_BEHIND_TARGET` IPC command using internal game functions (`findObjectByGuidAndFlags`, `isUnitVectorDifferenceWithinHemisphere`) and dynamic player GUID reading.
+*   **Major Refactor Complete:** The DLL has been refactored into multiple C++ files (`ipc_manager`, `command_processor`, `hook_manager`, etc.).
+Direct Python memory access for game functions/state has been replaced by Named Pipe IPC calls handled by the DLL.
-*   Rotation engine condition checking for Auras, Spell Readiness, etc., are still placeholders and need implementation (likely via Lua/DLL).
+*   Rotation engine condition checking for Auras, Spell Readiness (resource cost), Player Stealth are still placeholders and need implementation via new IPC commands.
 *   The `is_attackable` check logic may need refinement based on specific unit flags.
-*   Macro execution via rules is not implemented.
+*   Macro execution (`RunMacroText`) is implemented via Lua.

 ## Deprecated Features (Replaced by DLL/IPC)

 *   Direct Python shellcode injection.
-*   Direct memory reads from Python for cooldowns, range, time (replaced by DLL calls).
+*   Direct Python memory reads/writes for calling game functions or getting state like cooldowns, time, range (replaced by DLL IPC commands).

 ## Next Steps (Potential):

-1. Implement Aura and Spell Readiness condition checks via Lua/DLL.
+1. Implement Aura and Stealth condition checks via Lua/DLL.
+2. Add resource checks (Mana/Energy/Rage) to `Is Spell Ready` condition.
-2. Add more game interaction functions to the DLL (TargetUnit, GetAuraInfo, Interact, etc.).
+3. Add more game interaction functions to the DLL (TargetUnit, Interact, etc.).
-3. Implement reliable GCD tracking (e.g., via Lua `GetSpellCooldown`).
+4. Implement reliable GCD tracking (e.g., via Lua `GetSpellCooldown`).
-4. Refine `is_attackable` logic.
+5. Refine `is_attackable` logic.
-5. Add macro execution.

-## Setup:

-1. Ensure Python 3 is installed.
-2. Install required library: `pip install pymem`
-3. Ensure WoW 3.3.5a (client build 12340) is running.
-4. Run the GUI: `python gui.py`

-## Setup

-1.  **Requirements:**
-    *   Python 3.x
-    *   `pywin32` (`pip install pywin32`)
-    *   `psutil` (`pip install psutil`)
-    *   `sv-ttk` (`pip install sv-ttk`) # For the GUI theme
-    *   A C++ compiler supporting C++17 (e.g., Visual Studio with CMake integration).
-    *   CMake.
-    *   Detours library (submoduled or placed in a known location for CMake).

 ### Rotation Editor Tab

-The Rotation Editor allows you to define sequences of actions (casting spells, using macros, running Lua) based on specific conditions.
+The Rotation Editor allows you to define sequences of actions (casting spells, running macros via Lua, running Lua) based on specific conditions.
 Rules are evaluated top-down, and the first rule whose conditions are met will have its action executed.

 #### Multiple Conditions per Rule
 *   **AND Logic:** You can now add multiple conditions to a single rule.
 The rule will only execute if *all* of its conditions evaluate to true.